RileyMeta/Bash-Dialog/README.md

 Along with tips and tricks for adding basic functionality with Bash scripting and interactive and easily modifiable examples.

+### How to use the examples
+Every example in this should be able to be run in the terminal with `./example-name`.
+You may need to use `chmod +x` to allow it to be executable.

 ## Absolute Basics
 For a Dialog menu to function the only things you need are some basic flags